nv-intl/nv-intl.github.io/resources/devices.md

 * Type: Monocular
 * Format: MX10160
 * Price: ~250$
-* Manufacturer: Shenzen Daking Optoelectronics Co., Ltd.
+* Manufacturer: Shenzen Daking Optoelectronics Co., Ltd. (China)

 With probably the lowest price for a monocular device, it supposedly has surprisingly good quality & optics.